 It is a 3 years long Undergraduate program.
-Students may pursue this program after completing their 12th Science stream schooling from a recognized board.
+Students may pursue this program after completing their 12th in Science stream from a recognized board.
 As the name suggests, this program revolves around the field of Information Technology.
 B.Sc.
 IT course, on many fronts, is similar to IT Engineering program also.
-Basically, Information Technology, and thus B.Sc.
+Basically, B.Sc.
 IT, is all about storing, processing, securing and managing Information.
-Information Databases, Networks, software development & testing and programming etc are some of the very important topics that one will come across in this B.Sc. program.
+Information Databases, Networks, software development & testing and programming etc are some of the vital topics that one will come across in this program.

 |1||Admission fee||INR 5,000/-||-||-||-||-||-|

 |2||Tuition Fee||INR 13,000/-||INR 13,000/-||INR 13,000/-||INR 13,000/-||INR 13,000/-||INR 13,000/-|

 Candidates seeking admission in B. Sc.
 (Information Technology) Course in Alpine Group of Institutes, Dehradun should appear in Alpine Common Entrance Test (AGI CET 2019).

 On the basis of AGI CET 2019 Rank candidate will get admission in B. Sc.
 (Information Technology) Course.

 Click here to Apply Now

 |3||Download of Admit Card||30th Apr, 2019|

 |4||AGI CET 2019 Exam||First week of May, 2019|

 |6||Admission Counselling||June First Week, 2019|